 The licensing of magellan is performed with the Register magellan wizard.
-If magellan has not been registered, this wizard will launch automatically each time the program is started.
+If magellan has not been registered, this wizard will automatically launch each time the program is started.

-The Register magellan wizard can also be opened via the miscellaneous icon in the wizard list starting page. (miscellaneous $\rightarrow$ About magellan $\rightarrow$ Register).
+The Register magellan wizard can also be opened via the miscellaneous icon in the wizard list starting page. (miscellaneous \rightarrow About magellan \rightarrow Register).

-In order to register magellan, a Magellan serial number, the hardware (PC) unit identification number (HUID) and a license number are required.
+To register magellan, a Magellan serial number, the hardware (PC) unit identification number (HUID) and a license number are required.